 The Golden State is known for having progressive labor regulations designed to protect employees’ rights and welfare.
 Among these are California work schedule laws, which regulate working hours, job schedules, and how employers create them.
 These laws offer essential employee protections, as they help guarantee predictable schedules and safeguard employee pay when unexpected changes happen.
 This article will look at key aspects of California work schedule laws, including how many days an employee can work in a row, overtime regulations, and whether employers can change work schedules on short notice.
-Contact us today to speak with a California employment lawyer!
+Contact us today to speak with a Los Angeles employment lawyer.

 How Many Days Do Employee Work Schedule Laws Allow Employees to Work in a Row?